EkaterinaMiller/cs241-guides/gif-submission.md

-When submitting for assignments that have any sort of animation (SFML, terminal apps, etc.), a video is ~~made up of~~ worth a thousand pictures.
-This is a simple guide
+When submitting for assignments that have any sort of motion visuals (SFML, terminal apps, etc.), a video is ~~made up of~~ worth a thousand pictures.
+This is a simple guide to record such a video (or a GIF) on multiple platforms
 ## Platforms
 ### Windows
 On Windows, the built in snipping tool [Here is an official guide from Microsoft on how to use it.](https://www.microsoft.com/en-us/windows/learning-center/how-to-record-screen-windows-11).